sourcegraph/handbook/content/people-ops/manager-guide.md

 # Manager accounts guide

-As a manager, you will have manager-specific permissions for several different accounts, which will allow you to access specific information about your team in order to better support them.
-This page is intended to be a resource for managers to help them navigate these different accounts and systems.
-In these systems you will be able to find information on your team’s compensation, compensation bands, impact reviews, birthdays, PTO history, and more.
+As a manager you will have manager-specific permissions for several different accounts, which will allow you access to specific information about your team in order to better support them.
+This page is intended to be a resource to help you navigate these different accounts.
+In these accounts you will find information on your team’s compensation, compensation bands, impact reviews, birthdays, PTO history, and more.

-For questions about these systems, please reach out to [People Ops](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0).
+For questions about these systems, please reach out to People Ops by referencing [this sheet](https://docs.google.com/spreadsheets/d/1JItBWbfKV9lr-LAmE19I0JMvu3Cvh0AdrEHDv-r1E2w/edit#gid=0).

 ## BambooHR